skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 Basically `belongTo`, `hasOne` and `hasMany` reolationships are converted into join queries, so you don't need to take care about performance problems caused by so many N+1 queries.

-On the other hand, nested attributes' replationships won't be resolved by default (if we implement it, you will often suffer stackoverflow errors).
+On the other hand, nested attributes' replationships won't be resolved by default.
 If you need nested replationships, you can retrieve them with `include` API (eager loading).

 Examples: